Uberspace/paternoster/README.md

 ).auto(become_root=True)
 ```

-The `auto()`-method-call executes all neccesary steps (become root, parse
+In this case the `auto()`-method-call executes all neccesary steps (become
-arguments, execute playbook) at once.
-Becoming root can be skipped by
+root, parse arguments, execute playbook) at once.
+Whether the playbook
-calling the method without parameters: `auto()`.
-This can be used to create
-commands, which only affect the users home-directory (e.g. installation
-of a private pgsql instance).
+should be executed with root privileges, can be controlled by the `become_root`-
+parameter.
+It is also possible to enforce that only the root user can start
+the script by passing `check_root=True`.
+Note that these parameters are
+exclusive.

 ## Parameters